All Products

 Specify whether to enable the specified NFS share.

 • Replication Mode: In this mode, two backups are created for all data.
-One backup is stored on the on-premises cache disk and the other backup is stored in the associated OSS bucket.
+One backup is stored in the on-premises cache disk and the other backup is stored in the associated OSS bucket.

-• Cache Mode: In this mode, the backup that is stored on the on-premises cache disk contains only metadata and the user data that is frequently accessed.
-The backup that is stored in the OSS bucket contains all data.
+• Cache Mode: In this mode, the on-premises cache disk stores only metadata and the data that is frequently accessed.
+The bucket stores full data.

-Specifies whether to synchronize metadata that is stored in the OSS bucket to the on-premises cache disk.
-You can use this feature in scenarios in which disaster recovery, data restoration, and data sharing are required.
+Reverse synchronization allows you to synchronize metadata of objects in the OSS bucket to the on-premises cache disk.
+This feature is suitable for disaster recovery, data restoration, and data sharing.

 Note

-In a reverse synchronization process, the system scans all objects in the bucket.
-If the number of objects exceeds the limit, you are charged when you call the OSS API.
-For more information, see OSS pricing.
+During a reverse synchronization process, the system scans all objects in the bucket.
+If the bucket contains a large number of objects, you are charged for calling the OSS API.
+For more information, see Pricing of OSS.

-After you enable the OSS server-side encryption feature, the system uses the imported key to encrypt files that are uploaded to OSS from the shared directory.
-You can call the GetObject API operation to check whether the specified file is encrypted.
-If the value of the x-oss-server-side-encryption field is KMS and the value of the x-oss-server-side-encryption-key-id field is the key ID in the response header, the file is encrypted.
+After you enable server-side encryption, files that are uploaded to OSS from the share are encrypted by using KMS-managed keys.
+You can call the GetObject operation to check whether the specified object is encrypted.
+If the value of the x-oss-server-side-encryption field is KMS and the value of the x-oss-server-side-encryption-key-id field is the key ID, the file is encrypted.

 Note

-• Only the users in the whitelist can use this feature.
+• Only the users on the whitelist can use this feature.

-• If you create a key in the KMS console, you must select the region in which the OSS bucket resides.
+• When you create a CMK in the KMS console, you must select the region in which the OSS bucket resides.

 Bucket Name